 Tesla charging stations: What to know on the go

 It’s no secret that Tesla is the most popular electric vehicle manufacturer in the world.
-Tesla offers three (soon to be four!) electric vehicle models: the Model 3, Model S, and Model X. With so many vehicle options, it’s easy to find an option that works for you.
+Tesla offers four electric vehicle models: the Model 3, Model S, Model X, and Model Y. With so many vehicle options, it’s easy to find an option that works for you.

 But there is a lot of hesitation around buying electric vehicles, and one of the reasons for that is range anxiety.
 Many people fear that their electric vehicle won’t be able to get them to their destination without the battery running out of charge.